 Each of these world-class user facilities is equipped with the latest tools, techniques, and expertise to realize this materials-by-design dream.
 Users from throughout the nation are using PARADIM to discover and create interface materials for the next generation of electronics and optoelectronics.
 These new materials are enabling novel ways for electrons to carry information in solid-state devices and efficiently interact with magnetic, electrical, and optical stimuli.

-The Cornell Rapid Prototyping Lab (RPL) provides rapid prototyping services to the labs and project teams of Cornell University.
+The RPL provides rapid prototyping services to the labs and project teams of Cornell University.
 Services include 3D printing, laser cutting, laser engraving and CNC routing.
-The RPL is operated by undergraduate engineering students and maintained by the Cornell University MAE Department.
-Technicians have extensive experience in 3D printing technologies and can provide advice and support for your projects.
+Operated by undergraduate engineering students and maintained by the Cornell University MAE Department, RPL technicians have extensive experience in 3D printing technologies and can provide advice and support for your projects.